wp-plugins/google-news-sitemap-feed-with-multisite-support/readme.txt

 = I like the plugin!
 It brought me tons of traffic from Google News! =

-Donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=R63HRTLVBXWAU&lc=US&item_name=Google%20News%20Sitemap%20Feed%20With%20Multisite%20Support&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).
+Donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UTNH8GFGUJM78).
+Any amount will help to keep the code updated.
 Thank you!

 == Screenshots ==